Demo Videos:

 The Good, the Bad & the Ugly

-Some of these went on the resume, others not so much.
+Some of these went on a résumé, others not so much.

 1. Doing It Right